 Unknown Maintenance Costs: Since the Tesla roof tiles are a new product, the maintenance costs and processes are an unknown.
 If you have a roof leak, for example, how complex would it be to fix?
 Could you call a roofer in your area or would Tesla be the only company able to perform the fix – and how much more would that cost than a regular roof repair?
 There is also the question of how Tesla will deliver on the infinite warranty for required maintenance.
 Will the company have the financial strength and longevity to deliver on that guarantee?

 Unknown Return on Investment: When you crunch the numbers (like this Forbes contributor did), solar panels still offer a significantly higher return on investment.
 According to their head-to-head comparison of the Tesla Solar Roof vs. solar panels for the same house, the Tesla Solar Roof cost 48.9% more and yielded just 2.79% of the savings that the solar panels delivered.
 In other words, with the Solar Roof you pay almost 50% more and get 97% less in savings.
 Ouch.

 Are Solar Roof Tiles for You?

-The Tesla Solar Roof is a great option for homeowners who are concerned about the aesthetics of their rooftop.
-The tiles look like a traditional rooftop.
+The Tesla Solar Roof is an option for homeowners who are concerned about the aesthetics of their rooftop because the tiles look like a traditional rooftop.
 The tiles do come with a high price tag, though, and will make a Tesla Solar Roof cost prohibitive for many homeowners.
 Solar panels are still a reliable, tested, and durable option for homeowners who are looking for a great return on investment.